Shikaga/PitchBlackAnalysis/index.md

 Yet this is what the movie wants us to believe that this character has done.
 I mean, how can Riddick not admonish her for being incredibly stupid?

-We are in this sub plot just long enough to forget about the silly Necromongers, but sadly they return in a

-NOTES:

-CARA ???

-Good conversation in the prison…